al6x/nim/web/readme.md

 ## How forms are handled

-The `ActionCommand` has the `state` attribute, if it's set to true, the Client would record the current state, all the inputs, and sends it to the Server along with the command.
+The `ActionCommand` has the `state` attribute, if it's set to true, the Client would record the current state, all the inputs, and sends it to the Server along with the given `ActionCommand`.

 ## Isn't it a huge waste to send whole page HTML?